 The Business Case for AP Invoice Scanning: Reducing Costs and Errors

-Relying on manual invoice processing exposes your business to significant costs and operational risks.
-This traditional approach is inefficient and carries tangible business costs, from the high price of labor for data entry to the financial impact of human error.
+Manual invoice processing exposes your business to significant costs and operational risks — from the high price of labor for data entry to the financial impact of human error.
 Slow approval cycles can lead to late payment penalties, and the entire process suffers from a lack of visibility, creating persistent invoice processing challenges.

-Accounts payable invoice scanning software directly addresses these problems through automation.
-Instead of your team manually keying in data from each accounts payable scanning invoice, the software automatically captures and structures the necessary information.
-This shift is the foundation of Accounts Payable Automation, a critical step toward improving your department's Workflow Efficiency.
+Accounts payable invoice scanning software directly addresses these problems.
+Instead of your team manually keying in data from each invoice, the software captures and structures it automatically.
+This shift toward accounts payable automation is what improves department-wide workflow efficiency.

-The return on investment is clear and quantifiable.
 By automating data capture, you can significantly lower processing costs and nearly eliminate data entry errors.
-For example, our platform delivers an 80% average cost reduction in invoice processing and has saved businesses over 25,000 hours of manual work.
+For example, our platform delivers an 80% average cost reduction in invoice processing and has saved businesses over 50,000 hours of manual work.
+According to a PYMNTS Intelligence report on AI-powered AP, 79% of organizations using AI in accounts payable report measurable performance gains, with 50% experiencing faster invoice processing and 36% reducing processing costs.
 These gains allow your team to focus on higher-value activities instead of repetitive data entry.

 Furthermore, automation provides greater visibility and control over your entire accounts payable process.
 With digital workflows and structured data, you can track invoices from receipt to payment, improving financial reporting and forecasting.
-According to AFP research, 93% of CFOs report that AP automation improves invoice tracking and reporting.
 This level of control is a core benefit of adopting paperless AP solutions.

 Core Features to Demand in Your AP Invoice Scanning Software